HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDO    ( 0x16 ) : r         : 0      : opMode       : opArg                                   :
+   : LDO    ( 0x16 ) : r         : 0      : operand                                                :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

 The LDO instruction loads an offset into general register "r".
-For operand modes 0 the immediate value is loaded.
-For operand modes 4 ..
-7 and 8 ..
-31, the instruction just performs the address computation part comparable to the **LDx** instruction, however with no memory access.
+For operand mode 0 the immediate value is loaded.
+For operand modes 2 and 3 the instruction just performs the address computation part comparable to the **LDx** instruction, however with no memory access.
 See the section on the defined operand modes.
 Note that the does not matter whether the word, half-word or byte related operand mode is used for the address offset computation.
 In the assembler notation the "W", "H" and "B" option is therefore omitted.

 #### Operation

 ```
-   if ( opMode < 4 ) illegalInstructionTrap( );
+   if ( opMode == 2 ) illegalInstructionTrap( );

    GR[r] <- operandAdrOfs( instr );
 ```